 9.1 Being a 4-H Volunteer is a Privilege, Not a Right:

 While volunteerism is crucial to the success of 4-H, it is a privilege, not a right to be a 4-H volunteer.
-Volunteers are expected to adhere to the Nebraska 4-H Volunteer Code of Ethics, located in the Volunteer Profile.
+Volunteers are expected to adhere to the Nebraska 4-H Volunteer Code of Conduct, located in the Volunteer Profile.
 Volunteers may be dismissed from service at any time, for any or no reason.
-(See Section 9.6, Volunteer Termination/ Suspension.)
+(See Section 9.6.)

 9.2 Age Requirements for 4-H Volunteers: